fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/chart-sources.md

 chart source, some form of authentication is required before the repository can be accessed by the Helm Operator.

-!!! tip
+{{% alert color="info" title="Tip" %}}
 Because the Helm Operator does not perform any write operations on the Git repository, credentials with read permissions are always sufficient.
+{{% /alert %}}

 #### SSH